needle-mirror/com.unity.entities/Documentation~/entity_iteration_foreach.md

 ## Iterating with ForEach delegates

-The ComponentSystem provides a Entities.ForEach function that simplifies the task of iterating over a set of entities.
+The ComponentSystem provides an Entities.ForEach function that simplifies the task of iterating over a set of entities.
 Call ForEach in the system’s OnUpdate() function passing in a lambda function that takes the relevant components as parameters and whose function body performs the necessary work.

 The following example, from the HelloCube_01_ForEach sample, animates the rotation for any entities that have both a RotationQuaternion and a RotationSpeed component: